Gabriel-Martin/intro-course-syllabus/Night-6.md

  We treat the dom like a javascript object, referencing it with the keyword document.

 - Key concepts:
-  _ Get element by Id
+  - Get element by Id
-  _ Set inner text | inner HTML of an element
+  - Set inner text | inner HTML of an element
-  _ Set element class
+  - Set element class
-  _ Creating new elements \* Appending child elements to parent
+  - Creating new elements
+  - Appending child elements to parent

+---

-### Class Project:
+## Project:

-Instructor lead examples of the key concepts of DOM manipulation.
+> Instructor lead examples of the key concepts of DOM manipulation.